DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 }
 ```

-In the return value you will see an ID instead of the text, this is the DataList Item ID mentioned above
+In the response you will see an ID instead of the text, this is the DataList Item ID mentioned above

 ```json
 {